-Now's a good time to check in with your budget (or if you don't have a budget, actually make one with the help of our Budgeting Basics video).
+Now's a good time to check in with your budget (or if you don't have a budget).
 Most people find that they are overspending in ways that they don't realize, so it's about checking in, and if you're one of those really on-top-of-it people who already have a budget, make sure you're on target through the end of the year.

 If you've had a change in life circumstance earlier this year, such as a marriage, divorce, new baby or new job, it's doubly important to revisit and recalibrate your budget (and employer withholding) accordingly.

 Break down your goals.

 If you're trying to reach a certain financial milestone by the end of the year, it’s good to break your goal down into smaller parts.
 As opposed to telling yourself, "I need to save $500 by December 24" (which could feel overwhelming to some people), calculate how much you need to save each week or month to make that happen.
 If you need to save and you're behind your goal, re-evaluate your numbers and adjust your goal.